-All UNTHSC human subjects research projects must undergo review and approval by the OPHS, and if needed, the IRB, prior to initiating research activities.
+All human subjects research projects under the purview of NTR IRB must undergo review and approval by the NTR IRB, prior to initiating research activities.
 This chapter provides an inventory of common submissions that an investigator may send to the OPHS.
 It is provided as a frame of reference and discusses possible levels of review for each submission but should not be used to determine the level of review.
 This chapter contains information on the following types of submissions: